zhouzhuojie/meteor-moot/README.md

 Note that `$("#my-moot").moot()` requires DOM to be ready to use, so the safe practice to trigger `moot` is to put this code inside `Meteor.startup` or `Template.sth.rendered`.

-You select the element with a jQuery selector and call moot with a configuration object.
+You can select the element with a jQuery selector and call moot with a configuration object.
 The available configuration options are:

 * `url` the discussion path.